-Present your medical ID card at your doctor's office.
+Present your medical ID card at your doctor's office to get discounted rates.
 If you're enrolled in the Bronze Plus or Silver coverage levels, you can wait to pay until your insurance carrier processes the claim and you get your doctor's bill.